Ismaestro/angular-example-app/README.md

 `npm run test` - Runs unit tests with karma and jasmine

-`npm run e2e` - Runs end to end tests with protractor
+`npm run e2e` - Runs end to end tests

+`npm run e2e:home` - Runs end to end tests only for the home directory.
+There are more of this commands for development purposes

 `npm run build` - Builds the app for production